menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_names_and_gender_revisited_test.md

 The patient list shows only searched female birth gender: Pass

 The patient list shows only searched male birth gender: Pass

 Review the birth gender, preferred gender and preferred name on a patients profile: Pass

+Edit the preferred name for a patient: Pass

+Edit the preferred gender to Man for a patient: Pass

+Edit the preferred gender to Woman for a patient: Pass

+Edit the preferred gender to Non-binary for a patient: Pass

+###14/08/2018 - Aidan

+Precondition: Pass

+The patient list is sorted based on birth gender: Pass

+Review the birth gender, preferred gender and preferred name on a patients profile: Pass